veltra/cloud-build-notifiers/README.md

     - Trriger (used cloud build trigger)

-## How to build and push slack image and deploy to Cloud Run
+## How to build, push slack image and deploy to Cloud Run

 ### Preparation
 Set `gcloud config`